named-data/ndns/ndns-packet-format.md

         Signature

 Every response from the NDNS system comes in the same generic form.
-The specialization is accomplished by setting values in the MetaInfo structure.
+Specialization of different types of NDNS responses is accomplished through ``NDNS Type`` field of MetaInfo.

+See :ref `NDNS Type section` <NDNS-Type> for details

 Name
 ~~~~
 See :ref:`Name section <Name>` for details.

 .. _MetaInfo

 MetaInfo
 ~~~~~~~~

-MetaInfo specified here represents portions that are defaultly specified in any NDN packet, which NDNS specific additions.
+MetaInfo specified here represents portions that are defaultly specified in any NDN packet with NDNS specific additions.

 See `NDN Packet Specification - Meta-Info <http://named-data.net/doc/ndn-tlv/data.html#metainfo>`_